ZoeyVid/ipv64-updater/README.md

 # ipv64-updater

-just use this compose file:
+This docker image connects to ipv64 using curl to update your DDNS IP, just use this compose file:

 ```yaml
 services: